AlexPasharin/mycollections-desktop-app/prisma/documentation/artists_table.md

 - Field "other_names" is optional (this is prisma bug, it always treats fields of array type as mandatory in schema but in fact generates them as optional in database)
 - Field "other_names" is of custom type "non_empty_text_array", meaning that it's value cannot be an empty array and also each value in it must be a non-empty string after trimming

-# Trigger on create and on update
+# Trigger on insert and on update

 - Triggers only on changes on fields "name", "name_for_sorting" and "other_names"
 - Value of "name" is trimmed (with notification about it in case this changes value)